ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Model.md

 - [[Art Collector|Reuben Barlow - Art Collector]]  - You wore a print of one of his pieces and got rave reviews.
 You're thinking of doing it again.
 - [[Celebrity|Sophia Bird - Celebrity]]  - You and Sophia were good friends before your modeling career took off.
 She is now a bit curt with you.
 You suspect she isn't happy someone else in town is stealing some of her spotlight.
 - [[Protege|Puck Agustini - Protege]] - You two are currently dating.

+## Tasks
+___
+- ### Round 1:
+	- task1: If greeted by Diana Seville, TODO
+	- task2: Introduce yourself to the mayor, Jim Hudson.
+Tell him about your recent success and that you hope to see him at more parties like this in the future.
+- ### Round 2:
+	- task1:
+	- task2:
+	- task3:
+- ### Round 3:
+	- task1: